Words With Friends Cheat

 Then, you’ve got a bunch of letter tiles.
 Words With Friends® letter tiles are very similar to Scrabble® letter tiles, except their point values differ.
 The distribution of letters also differs.
 Players take turns placing tiles on the board, forming words, and racking up points.
 You get to have up to 7 letter tiles on your “rack” at any given time.

 Each time you form a word, it must connect with the letters already on the board.
-You can only play one word -- either horizontally or vertically -- but if you create additional words by playing that one word, you also get those points too.
-Every word you form must be valid.
+You can only play one word — either horizontally or vertically — but if you create additional words by playing that one word, you also get those points too.
+Every word you form must be valid, which is why having access to the best Words With Friends® cheat is so beneficial.

 Win With a Words With Friends Word Finder